The Rock Scene of The Sixties

 Canned Heat

 I was very impressed by his nearly "petrified" sculptural way of playing.
 This was quite opposite most other guitarist of the time.
 He had for a short period been a member of "Mothers of Invention".
 At the much famed Woodstock Festival 1969 Vestine was replaced by Harvey Mandel.
-His last years were spent in Paris, where he died 1997: Guitarist Henry Vestine Dead at 52.

-Too bad, he was a great guitarist.
+Too bad, he was a great guitarist, who will be missed.

 Lead singer Bob "The Bear" Hite did not have his name for nothing.
 A fat bearded man, making us all feel at home with his friendly comments during the show.
 Bob Hite was a great collector of blues records, he knew a lot in this field, had every record worth mentioning.
 Unfortunately he also died too young.

 Slide guitarist Alan "The Owl" Wilson sang the great hit "On The Road Again", but otherwise he was not dominating within the group.
 He committed suicide after a few years with the group, possible due to man's treatment of nature.
-Guitarist Harvey Mandel later on one of his records ("The Snake" 1972) wrote and recorded "Ode to The Owl".
+G uitarist Harvey Mandel later on one of his records ("The Snake" 1972) wrote and recorded "Ode to The Owl".

 Bass player Larry "The Mole" Taylor (session musician on - among others - records by The Monkees) and drummer Adolfo "Fito" de la Parra, later worked on solo projects by Harvey Mandel.